antihax/goesi/esi/docs/CorporationApi.md

 > GetCorporationsCorporationIdIconsOk GetCorporationsCorporationIdIcons(ctx, corporationId, optional)
 Get corporation icon

-Get the icon urls for a corporation  ---  This route is cached for up to 3600 seconds
+Get the icon urls for a corporation  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/icons/)

 ### Required Parameters